Gamma Draconis: Nomenclature

+Observational history

+Gamma Draconis lies near the zenith of Greenwich, London, and so has been known as the "zenith star" in that region.
+This made it an object of interest for 17th- and 18th-century English astronomers, including Robert Hooke, to attempt to measure its parallax.
+In 1728, while unsuccessfully attempting to measure the star's parallax, James Bradley discovered the aberration of light resulting from the relative movement of the Earth.
+Bradley's discovery confirmed Copernicus' theory that the Earth revolved around the Sun.
+Due to its historical significance, George Airy in 1873 called it "the birth-star of modern astronomy".

 Properties

 Gamma Draconis is an evolved giant star with a stellar classification of K5 III.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-It has 72% more mass than the Sun and it has expanded to around 48 times the Sun's girth.
-It is radiating about 471 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 3,930 K. This is cooler than the Sun, giving this star the orange-hued glow of a K-type star.
+It has about two times more mass than the Sun and it has expanded to around 50 times its size.
+It is radiating about 600 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 3,964 K. This is cooler than the Sun, giving this star the orange-hued glow of a K-type star.

 Gamma Draconis has six companions listed in double star catalogues.
 All were discovered by the American astronomer Sherburne Wesley Burnham.
 The closest may be physically associated and would be separated by about 1,000 AU.
 The luminosity of this object suggests it is a red dwarf star.
 The others are all much more distant stars unrelated to Gamma Draconis.